monkphin/Colour-Forge/TESTING.md

 </details>
 <br>

-After managing to get the check to work, I found it was still allowing the recipe to be saved, but with a missing image icon.
+After managing to get the check to work, I found it was still allowing the recipe to be saved, but with a missing image icon, what should have been happening was the HTML fall back image should have been using however while investigating this I didnt ralise that had an issue preventing it from working - something which is covered further below.

 <br>
 <details>